-AP® Physics 1 is an introductory, non-calculus based physics course, with a focus on kinetics, dynamics, circular motion and gravitation, momentum, simple harmonic motion, torque and rotational motion, electric charge and force, DC circuits, and mechanical waves and sound.
-The course has been designed to focus on inquiry and in order to better understand the concepts, students will be expected to complete laboratory activities.
-Students will be working in the laboratory approximately 25% of the year.
+AP® Physics 1 is an introductory, non-calculus-based physics course, with a focus on kinetics, dynamics, circular motion and gravitation, momentum, simple harmonic motion, torque and rotational motion, fluid dynamics, and mechanical waves and sound.
+The course has been designed to focus on inquiry and to understand the concepts better, students will be expected to complete laboratory activities.
+Students will be working in the laboratory for approximately 25% of the year.